Guilt Tripping in Relationships: Signs, Causes, and How to Deal With It

 What is guilt tripping in relationships?

-Guilt trip manipulation typically occurs in our closest relationships, such as those with a spouse, romantic partner, parent, or close friend.
-Put simply, guilt tripping occurs when one person uses guilt as a tool to make the other feel bad so that the other person will change their behavior.
+Put simply, guilt-tripping meaning in a relationship implies that it occurs when one person uses guilt as a tool to make the other feel bad so that the other person will change their behavior.

 For example, if your partner has to work late instead of coming home and hanging out with you, you might guilt trip them by saying that you always make a point to come home on time for dinner, but they never do.